HariSekhon/Nagios-Plugins/README.md

 - multiple verbosity levels
 - self-timeouts
 - graphing data where appropriate
-- code reuse, especially for more complex input/output validations
+- code reuse, especially for more complex input/output validations and error handling
 - support for use of $USERNAME and $PASSWORD environment variables as well as more specific overrides (eg. $MYSQL_USERNAME, $REDIS_PASSWORD) to give administrators the option to avoid leaking --password credentials in the process list for all users to see
-- easy rapid development of new high quality Nagios plugins
+- easy rapid development of new high quality robust Nagios plugins with minimal lines of code

 Several plugins have been merged together and replaced with symlinks to the unified plugins bookmarking their areas of functionality, similar to some plugins from the standard nagios plugins collection.